zakmoCA/Book-Exchange-API/README.md

 ## **R7	Detail any third party services that your app will use**

+The third party services involved in this project are:

+- SQLAlchemy
+- Psycopg2
+- Flask-Marshmallow
+- Flask-JWT-Extended
+- Python-Dotenv

+### **SQLAlchemy**

+This is a Python SQL toolkit and Object-Relational Mapping system that handles the heavy lifting of my database interactions in my application.
+It provides a full suite of well-known enterprise-level persistence patterns, designed for efficient and high-performing database access without having to interact with the databse directly.
+It allows me to model my application's data as Python classes (models).
+These models are then used to query the database in a Pythonic way, meaning we can use Python statements instead of writing SQL queries.

+### **Psycopg2**

+Psycopg2 is the most popular PostgreSQL adapter for the Python programming language.
+In this application, I'm using it as the underlying engine for SQLAlchemy to communicate with our Postgres database.
+It enables efficient and safe PostgreSQL operations.
+It offers many PostgreSQL-specific features.

+### **Flask-Marshmallow**

+This is an object serialization/deserialization library, and is being used to validate, serialize, and deserialize data going to and from the app's HTTP endpoints.
+With Flask-Marshmallow, we can easily convert complex data types, such as objects, to Python dictionaries, which can then be converted to JSON format.
+It also allows me to validate incoming data to make sure it has the right form before using it.

+### **Flask-JWT-Extended**

+JWT stands for JSON Web Tokens, and is useful for securely transmitting information between parties as a JSON object.
+My app is using Flask-JWT-Extended for user authentication.
+When a user logs in with their credentials, they receive a JWT, which they must then include in the headers of their HTTP requests to access protected routes.

+### **Python-Dotenv**

+This library allows me to utilize a .env file for my environment-specific settings.
+It's a crucial part of keeping the application secure because it enables me to use environment variables to store sensitive information.
+This way, I can keep secret keys, database URIs, and other sensitive data out of the codebase.
+Python-Dotenv reads key-value pairs from a .env file and adds them to the environment variable.

 ## **R8	Describe your projects models in terms of the relationships they have with each other**